yetanalytics/dl4clj/README.md

 ### Importing data

-Loading data from a csv
+Loading data from a file (here its a csv)

 ``` clojure